InteractiveIE: Towards Assessing the Strength of Human-AI Collaboration in Improving the Performance of Information Extraction: Background on Schema Induction

-\paragraph{What motivates us to adopt a new method of template induction and mapping to slots?} Unsupervised RE (or OpenRE \cite{yates-etal-2007-textrunner}) aims to extract relations without having access to a labeled dataset during training.
+Unsupervised RE (or OpenRE \cite{yates-etal-2007-textrunner}) aims to extract relations without having access to a labeled dataset during training.
 Yates et al. \cite{yates-etal-2007-textrunner} extract triple candidates using syntactic rules and refine the candidates with a trained scorer.
 Saha et al. \cite{saha-mausam-2018-open} propose to simplify conjunctive sentences to improve triples extraction.
 More recently, neural networks and word-embedding were applied to solve this task \cite{cui-etal-2018-neural}, requiring a general domain annotated dataset to pretrain their model.
 Finally, Roy et al. \cite{roy-etal-2019-supervising} propose an ensemble method to aggregate results of multiple OpenRE models.
 These triples extraction approaches rely on surface forms, which makes it hard for them to group instances that express the same relation using very different words and syntax.

 Although the existing OpenIE based models \cite{hu-etal-2020-selfore,renze-etal-2021-unified,marcheggiani-titov-2016-discrete,tran-etal-2020-revisiting} extract relations from unannotated datasets, we argue that they are not truly unsupervised approaches.
 The main problem is hyperparameter tuning (these methods rely extensively on hyperparameters that need to be adjusted i.e. the number of epochs, regularization and learning rate).
 All of these can only be determined from chunks of training data.
 However, in a real-world scenario it is very difficult to estimate them without access to enough labeled data.
 Therefore, we argue that the previous methods are not fully unsupervised when it comes to hyperparameter tuning, which we believe, restricts their application in a real-world setting.
 Recently, \cite{promptore} has proposed an unsupervised method by encoding the relations between entities using a relation encoder followed by clustering the relation representations.
 However, they fix the entities before performing such operation, which is also a bit unrealistic. \emph{As a result, it motivates us to define the unsupervised IE setting as learning an IE model and tuning its hyperparameters using unannotated data on-the-fly}.